 Pension Formula Two percent (2%) of "best five" earnings multiplied by years of credited service (maximum of 35 years) less 0.675% of "best five" earnings capped at the five-year average YMPE (Year's Maximum Pensionable Earnings, as set by the Canada Pension Plan).
 "Best Five" Earnings The highest average of five consecutive years of contributory earnings.
-Contributory earnings are capped, as follows: • Cap on incentive pay: Post-2010 earnings are capped at 150% of contributory earnings calculated before incentive pay.
+Contributory earnings are capped, as follows: Cap on incentive pay: Post-2010 earnings are capped at 150% of contributory earnings calculated before incentive pay.
 7X YMPE Cap: Total contributory earnings are limited to seven times the YMPE (applies to all earnings if the member enrolled on/after January 1, 2014, and to post-2015 earnings if the member enrolled before January 1, 2014).
-Normal Retirement Age 65 Early Retirement Plan members are eligible to retire early when they reach age 55.
-Each member's unreduced date is the earliest of the date the member attains their 90 Factor (age and qualifying service), attains 30 years of qualifying service or turns age 65.
-If a member retires before their unreduced date, there is a 5% reduction factor per year short of their unreduced date.
+Normal Retirement Age 65 Plan members are eligible to retire early when they reach age 55.
+Each nunreduced date is the earliest of the date the member attains their 90 Fa qualifying service), attains 30 years of qualifying service or turns age 65. retires before their unreduced date, there is a 5% reduction factor per yeurneduced date.
 Form of Pension The pension is paid monthly for the life of the member, with 66 2/3% of the member's pension amount continuing to a surviving spouse after the member's death.